 CorelDRAW incorporates multi-page layout features in its flagship drawing application, allowing you a lot more flexibility within a single program.
 This prevents you from having to switch applications when creating vector-based artwork to use in your documents, but its page layout tools aren’t quite as comprehensive as what you can accomplish with InDesign.
 It is available either as a standalone purchase of $499 USD or a subscription of $16.50, making it the cheapest page layout option available.
 You can read my CorelDRAW review here.

-Adobe InDesign CC is the industry-leading page layout program for good reason.
+Adobe InDesign is the industry-leading page layout program for good reason.
 It has an excellent set of page layout tools for both casual and professional users, and its ability to handle both print and interactive documents allows you as much creative freedom as you can imagine.
 As long as you don’t mind the subscription model required by all Creative Cloud apps, InDesign is arguably the best page layout tool on the market today.